Bowers Gifford and North Benfleet: Geography

 The northern boundary is the A127 road.
 In the east it follows the A1245 road, the A130 road and East Haven Creek.
 The southern boundary, also formed by East Haven Creek, is with the civil parish of Canvey Island.
 The western boundary is Vange Creek, Pitseahall Fleet and an irregular boundary mostly aligned to fields.

+Governance

+There are three tiers of local government covering Bowers Gifford and North Benfleet, at parish, district, and county level: Bowers Gifford and North Benfleet Parish Council, Basildon Borough Council, and Essex County Council.
+The parish council meets at the Benbow Club at 77 Pound Lane in Bowers Gifford.

+Listed buildings

+There are seven listed buildings recorded in the National Heritage List for England for Bowers Gifford and North Benfleet.
+Of these two are grade II* and five are grade II.